 Our training program is designed to expose interns to a variety of clinical opportunities in both medical and behavioral health settings.
 Our inpatient training provides a robust, immersive experience into the provision of care to patients with comorbid psychiatric and general medical conditions while our outpatient services provide interns with the opportunity to conduct behavioral health treatments to community members across the lifespan.
-The Internship Program consists of required and elective components and it is organized into two six-month rotations.
-Each intern is assigned a primary rotation, where they spend four days per week (with the exception of protected didactic time).
+The Internship Program consists of required and elective components, and it is organized into two six-month rotations.
+Each intern is assigned a primary rotation, where they spend four days per week (with the exception of protected didactic and supervision time).
+In addition to the primary rotation, each intern chooses a minor rotation, or “elective,” where they spend the equivalent of one day per week for 6 months.
 Mid-year interns will switch rotations.
 This provides interns an opportunity for a varied training experience and exposure to multiple supervisors.
-See our brochure for a comprehensive list of rotations and electives.

-Our training program is comprised of six core elements:
+Our training program is comprised of seven core elements:

-- 3. Supervision -(minimum of 4 hours/week).
-Supervision is a core element of the internship program.
+3. Supervision (minimum of 4 hours/week) - Supervision is a core element of the internship program.
 Supervision provides interns with guidance and models for professional conduct and activities.
-Each intern is assigned a primary supervisor, a licensed psychologist, who will supervise the intern’s clinical services by providing regularly scheduled weekly supervision sessions.
-In addition, members of other disciplines at the intern’s various rotation sites, will supervise interns in consultation and collaboration with the intern’s primary supervisors.
+Each supervisor is a licensed clinical psychologist and will provide regularly scheduled weekly supervision sessions.
+At the start of the rotation, interns and their supervisor will meet to select two dates and times (1.5 hours in duration) each week to meet for regularly scheduled supervision.
+In addition, members of other disciplines at the intern’s various rotation sites, will supervise interns in consultation and collaboration with the intern’s supervisors.
 To ensure a varied supervisory experience and to broaden awareness of diverse styles of competent practice, interns switch supervisors mid-year at the end of their first rotation.
 At a minimum, interns will spend three hours per week in individual supervision by a licensed psychologist.
 In addition to regularly scheduled supervision sessions, supervisors will be available to address any issues that arise between sessions.
-Interns work will be observed in vivo on at least one occasion in areas of both assessment and therapy.
+Interns’ work will be observed in vivo on at least one occasion each rotation in areas of both assessment and therapy.
 Supervisors will provide direct feedback to the intern on observed sessions.
 In addition to individual supervision, will also participate in a combination of content and process-based focused group supervision facilitated by members of the training committee.
-This is a regularly scheduled, weekly group supervision that occurs weekly for 1 hour.
+This is a regularly scheduled group supervision that occurs weekly for one (1) hour.

 Interns also have the opportunity to participate in the provision of supervision to psychology externs.
 Specifically, interns engage in direct practice acting as a senior peer supervisor with psychology externs.
-Interns are paired with an extern, with whom they work throughout the course of the year, meeting on an individual basis once or twice a month for 30-60 minutes.
+Interns are paired with an extern, with whom they work throughout the course of the year, meeting on an individual basis twice a month for one hour.
 The interns will implement these roles under the supervision of a licensed psychologist.

-- 4. Didactics -(minimum 8 hours/month) Didactic training will occur weekly (on Wednesdays from 10:00 am to 12:00pm).
+4. Didactics (minimum 8 hours/month) - Didactic training will occur weekly (on Wednesdays from 11:00 am to 1:00pm).
 Didactic trainings will be divided into four broad categories: Supervision, Diversity, Assessment, and Professional Development.
 Each broad category will be covered once a month with specific topic presentations relevant to the category.